au-uk/au-uk/README.md

 # G'Day and thank's for visiting.

-### This Repository is a collection of things, I don't want to forget and others may fing useful.
+### This Repository is a collection of things, I don't want to forget and others may want to remember.

 I hope you find something useful.